-Section 10 of the Terrorism Act 2000 provides that evidence submitted in relation to a deproscription application is not admissible in proceedings against an individual for an offence under that Act.
+Section 10 of the Terrorism Act 2000 provides that evidence of anything done in relation to a deproscription application is not admissible as evidence in proceedings against an individual for an offence under that Act.

 The Mujaheddin e Khalq (MeK) also known as the Peoples' Mujaheddin of Iran (PMOI) was removed from the list of proscribed groups in June 2008 as a result of judgments of the POAC and the Court of Appeal.
-On 27 March 2014 the Home Secretary received a deproscription application, the first application received since 1 June 2009.